 *Prerequisite: Algebra I or Algebra I/LC, and Geometry or Geometry/LC

-Students will expand on the foundations of algebra skills and concepts presented in Algebra I and II.
-A small group of students with varied learning styles and mathematical abilities will be provided with an analytical approach compatible with each student’s rate of comprehension.
+Students expand on the foundations of algebra skills and concepts presented in Algebra I and II.
+A small group of students with varied learning styles and mathematical abilities is provided with an analytical approach compatible with each student’s rate of comprehension.
 Various modalities such as auditory, tactile, and visual activities are used.
-Students will practice and review the math skills introduced in Algebra II, extending these concepts, including exponential and logarithmic and rational functions.
-Models will be applied to real-life examples through projects and creative activities.
+Students practice and review the math skills introduced in Algebra II, extending these concepts, including exponential and logarithmic and rational functions.
+Models are applied to real-life examples through projects and creative activities.

 *Prerequisite: Algebra II/LC

-Level II/LC is the second year of the Cervone Center Spanish program and assumes the successful completion of Spanish I or Spanish I/LC.
-In this course, the students will build upon the knowledge and skills developed in Level I as they explore new topics and cultural aspects of the Spanish-speaking world.
-Students will continue to employ a wide variety of multisensory activities as they focus on honing their comprehension and speaking skills.
-As with Level I, students will also engage in basic reading and writing activities as they work to attain a practical, working knowledge of the language.
+Spanish II/LC is the second year of the Cervone Center Spanish program and assumes the successful completion of Spanish I or Spanish I/LC.
+In this course, the students build upon the knowledge and skills developed in Level I as they explore new topics and cultural aspects of the Spanish-speaking world.
+Students continue to employ a wide variety of multisensory activities as they focus on honing their comprehension and speaking skills.
+As in level I, students also engage in basic reading and writing activities as they work to attain a practical, working knowledge of the language.